-We started off the year in Languages celebrating excellent A Level results, with Isuri and Ahmed achieving an A grade in French and German respectively, whilst Aleksandra achieved an A* in German, which she is now putting to good use studying German Law at University.
+We started off the year in Languages celebrating excellent A Level results, with Ariana and Isabel achieving an A grade in French whilst Simrit achieved A* in our last ever cohort of German.

 The Onatti Theatre Company visited the school twice, performing plays in French and Spanish.
 As always, the actors were hilarious and some pupils even took part.
 This provided a perfect opportunity to enjoy and develop language skills without work!

 In November, Year 11 pupils were offered the chance to participate in a Saturday workshop to prepare for their mock examinations.
 With the advent of the new style GCSE, this was a perfect opportunity to practise Speaking and Writing skills, preparing in particular for the nerve-wracking speaking examination.
 A vast majority of pupils worked hard for these and the experience was useful for candidates and teachers alike, becoming confident with the new specifications.